cucapra/pollen/slow_odgi/README.md

 With these in place, run `make test-slow-odgi`.
 The "oracle" files will be generated first, and this will toss up a large number of warnings which can all be ignored.
 Then the tests will begin to run, and the `ok`/`not-ok` signals there are actually of interest.

-There are a few know points of divergence versus `odgi`:
+There are a few known points of divergence versus `odgi`:
 1. `flip` disgrees against graphs note5.gfa and flip4.gfa.
 2. `inject` disagrees against graphs DRB1-3123.gfa and chr6.C4.gfa.